 - Click Sharing in the left pane.
-In the list of all groups, check your organization and the GeoPlanner template group that you created in the Create a group on ArcGIS Online section.
+In the list of all groups, check your organization and the GeoPlanner template group that you created in the Create a group on your ArcGIS organization section.

 - Click Analyze and fix any errors.

 - Click Publish.
 A dialog box appears showing the progress.
-Once published, the data is copied to your ArcGIS Online account.
+Once published, the data is copied to your ArcGIS organizational account.

 Move a feature service to the template folder

 This section is optional but recommended.
-Sign in to ArcGIS Online and click My Content.
+Sign in to your ArcGIS organization and click My Content.
 You'll see the feature service published from ArcMap, but it was published in the root folder.
-You now need to move this feature service to the folder you created in the Create a folder on ArcGIS Online section.
+You now need to move this feature service to the folder you created in the Create a folder on your ArcGIS organization section.